UST-GNN: A Unified Spatial--Topological Graph Neural Network Framework for Urban Analytics--Demonstrated through a Case Study on Urban Health Prediction: Methodology

-MedSAT integrates detailed socio-demographic and environmental indicators at the LSOA level for 2019 and 2020, with this study focusing on 2020 data in London.
-Compiling data from Office for National Statistics~\cite{ons}, National Health Services~\cite{nhs}, and remote sensing platforms like Copernicus and Google Earth Engine~\cite{gee}, MedSAT ensures consistency and accuracy across variables~\cite{scepanovic2024medsat}.
-It includes 111 socio-demographic indicators (e.g., gender ratio, age distribution, poverty), and 55 environmental variables (air quality, greenery, landcover, climate).
-Additionally, it provides six per capita prescription outcomes (i.e., anxiety, depression, diabetes, hypertension, asthma, and opioids) sourced from NHS records, enabling detailed analyses of health, socio-demographic, and environmental relationships.
+We utilised the MedSAT dataset~\citep{scepanovic2024medsat}, which integrates detailed socio-demographic and environmental indicators at the LSOA level.
+They are the smallest geographic units in England for which social and health indicators can be publicly released due to privacy constraints.
+MedSAT compiled data from multiple authoritative sources, including the Office for National Statistics (ONS)~\citep{ons2025}, the National Health Service (NHS)~\citep{nhs2025}, and remote sensing platforms such as Copernicus and Google Earth Engine (GEE)~\citep{gee2025}, ensuring consistency and accuracy across variables.

+The dataset covered 111 socio-demographic indicators---such as gender ratio, age distribution, and measures of deprivation---and 55 environmental variables, including air quality metrics (e.g., NO\textsubscript{2}, PM\textsubscript{2.5}), greenness, land cover, and climate characteristics.
+All variables were aligned with the 2020 statistical and geographic boundaries of Greater London.
+In addition, MedSAT provided six per-capita medical prescription outcomes (anxiety, depression, diabetes, hypertension, asthma, and opioid use) derived from NHS administrative records.
+Although these outcomes are health-specific, the underlying multi-modal indicator set is structurally similar to datasets used in other domains such as environmental monitoring, mobility analysis, and socio-economic modelling, enabling broader applicability of the proposed framework.